publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVI/ptB/ch311/schIII/m__us_usc_t49_s31132.md

  __References in Text__

     [Section 31140 of this title][/us/usc/t49/s31140], referred to in par.
 (8), was repealed by [Pub.
-L. 105–178, title IV, § 4008(d)][/us/pl/105/178/s4008/d], June 9, 1998, [112 Stat.
+L. 105–178, title IV][/us/pl/105/178/tIV], § 4008(d), June 9, 1998, [112 Stat.
 404][/us/stat/112/404].

  __Amendments__

     2005—Pars.
 (6) to (11).
 [Pub.
 L. 109–59][/us/pl/109/59] added par.
 (6) and redesignated former pars.
 (6) to (10) as (7) to (11), respectively.

     1998—Par.
 (1)(A).
 [Pub.
-L. 105–178, § 4008(a)(1)][/us/pl/105/178/s4008/a/1], inserted “or gross vehicle weight” after “rating” and “, whichever is greater” after “pounds”.
+L. 105–178][/us/pl/105/178], § 4008(a)(1), inserted “or gross vehicle weight” after “rating” and “, whichever is greater” after “pounds”.

     Par.
 (1)(B).
 [Pub.
-L. 105–178, § 4008(a)(2)][/us/pl/105/178/s4008/a/2], which directed substitution of “more than 8 passengers (including the driver) for compensation;” for “passengers” and all that follows through semicolon at end, was executed by making the substitution for “passengers for compensation, but excluding vehicles providing taxicab service and having a capacity of not more than 6 passengers and not operated on a regular route or between specified places;” to reflect the probable intent of Congress.
+L. 105–178][/us/pl/105/178], § 4008(a)(2), which directed substitution of “more than 8 passengers (including the driver) for compensation;” for “passengers” and all that follows through semicolon at end, was executed by making the substitution for “passengers for compensation, but excluding vehicles providing taxicab service and having a capacity of not more than 6 passengers and not operated on a regular route or between specified places;” to reflect the probable intent of Congress.

     1995—Par.
 (1)(B) to (D).
 [Pub.
 L. 104–88][/us/pl/104/88] added subpars.
 (B) and (C), redesignated former subpar.
 (C) as (D), and struck out former subpar.
 (B) which read as follows: “is designed to transport more than 15 passengers including the driver; or”.